 In its new headquarters, the American Society of Interior Designers tackles the next big challenge for workplace design—helping office-goers stay healthy.

-The newest Design Hotels project in Ibiza is an unlikely union of pastoral respite and ideas exchange.
+The newest Design Hotels project in Ibiza is an unlikely union of pastoral respite

 At the 10th annual Radical Innovation Awards, two worthy finalists presented their visions for the hotel of the future—including an idea for a flying drone hotel.

 Designed by Studio Tack, Scribner’s new boutique hotel in the Catskills is a thoughtful take on the classic ski lodge.

 “Squares” puts a clever twist on the idea of the traditional New York social club.